-- 3. If you want to include 802.1p priority settings in outbound packets, ensure that tagged VLANs are configured on the appropriate downstream links. - 4.
-Determine the actual QoS configuration changes you will need to make on each QoS-capable device in your network in order to implement the desired policy.
-Also, if you want downstream devices to read and use DSCPs in IP packets from the switch, configure them to do so by enabling ToS Differentiated Service mode and making sure the same DSCP policies are configured. - 5.
-Before configuring QoS on a Series 2600/2600-PWR or 2800 switch, refer to the next section, "Planning a QoS Configuration" for information on per-port QoS resource use.
+- 3. Determine the actual QoS configuration changes you will need to make on each QoS-capable device in your network in order to implement the desired policy.
+Also, if you want downstream devices to read and use DSCPs in IP packets from the switch, configure them to do so by enabling ToS Differentiated Service mode and making sure the same DSCP policies are configured. - 4.
+If you are planning a QoS configuration on a 3400cl or 6400cl switch, refer to the next section, "Planning QoS for the Series 3400cl/6400cl Switches".